The A to Z Guide on Selecting the Best Automation Tool for Your Project

 Also, this report should be exported to different formats so that we can share this with stakeholders.
 In many tools, these options are built-in and in some tools, there are ways to make your report comprehensive.
 This is another thing to look out when you download the trial version of the tool.
 If it is giving comprehensive reports on failures, it’s best for the organization.

 There is a good chance that your organization is already using any test case or bug management tool.
-Companies obviously want their automated tool to be integrated with their existing test case management tool so that their whole application life cycle is managed properly.
+Companies obviously want their automated tool to be integrated with their existing test case management tool so that their whole application lifecycle is managed properly.
 This aspect should also be seen while selecting the test automation tool.

 QTP supports QLM, Coded UI supports TFS and TestComplete supports QAComplete.
 Some Open source tools also have support to integrate with existing open source test management tools.
 It all depends on what your organization is actually using.

 Here we are talking about commercial tools only.
 When you select a commercial tool, their support aspect is very important.
 See the training material provided on the website.
 Does the website contain videos and tutorials?
 Does the website have an official forum to ask questions?
 Download the trial and shoot a question on their forum and see how many days it gets answered.
-Do they provide support through a call?
+Do they provide support over a call?

 The above questions should really be asked every time because you are spending a good amount of money on the tool.
 If the tool does not have good support, don’t bother to buy it.